cbg-ethz/V-pipe/tutorial_sarscov2.md

 that can help management of dependencies:
 > - using `--create-envs-only` enables to download the dependencies only without running the pipeline itself.
 > - using `--conda-prefix {DIR}`  stores the conda environments of dependencies in a common directory (thus possible to share re-use between multiple instances of V-pipe).
+>
+> When using V-pipe in production environments, plan the `-p` prefix, `-w` working and `--conda-prefix` environments directories according to the cluster quotas and time limits

 ```bash
 # Download everything in advance